-Here is one place where Fastmail’s lack of message-level encryption is a benefit.
-Because there is no message encryption involved, you don’t have to worry about things like which email service either of you are using, or about exchanging encryption keys outside of the email system.
+This is one place where Fastmail’s lack of message-level encryption is a benefit.
+Since there is no end-to-end encryption, you won’t have to worry about things like which email service either of you are using, or about exchanging encryption keys outside of the email system.

 Searching messages and more

 Fastmail’s Search feature is powerful.
 You can search for specific words or phrases, as well as construct complex searches that include characteristics like the message size or date.
-You can also sort the results in various ways and save searches for reuse later.
+You can also sort the results in various ways and save searches for later use.

 The Calendar, Contacts, and other components of Fastmail also have similar search capabilities.